Frequently-Asked Questions

 While this system reduces some of the traditional design elements you might want (for instance: we can’t do sidebars because digital books don’t really have sidebars), it enables us to quickly and easily get a book or journal into multiple formats with one design.
 And we can often turn around those projects in just a day or two.

 The second is on-demand distribution services for both print and digital.
-We partner with Lulu, an on-demand publisher that gives us one-stop access to all the major online retailers and allows our book to be searchable by libraries and bookstores, and all our publications are in the Knowledge Commons repository.
+We partner with Lulu, an on-demand publisher that gives us one-stop access to all the major online retailers and allows our book to be searchable by libraries and bookstores, and all our publications are in the Knowledge Commons Works repository, and our books are in Thoth Open Metadata.
 We also work with The Game Crafter to produce tabletop games.
+Our publications are collected in the Brian Sutton-Smith Library and Archives of Play at The Strong National Museum of Play.

 How Is That Different Than A Traditional Book Publisher?

 Play Story Press can be much more flexible and has a much quicker turnaround time on the projects we publish because we aren’t tied to legacy printing systems.
-This means we can go from accepting your project to publishing in just a few days (once you have finished all the writing, of course).
+This means we can go from accepting your project, to review, content and design collaboration and iteration, to publishing in just a few months (depending on your progress with writing, of course).

 Play Story Press is more focused on print and digital on-demand sales, which means we don’t have a presence in any physical bookstores (although bookstores can order our books).
 Our model is designed for the work to be readily available to people interested in these topics.
 If you’re hoping to have a print run of books distributed in stores, you will want to look for a more traditional publisher.